Manologk/kryptera/README.md

 # Kryptera

-Kryptera is a full-stack currency exchange platform (₽ ↔ ZMW) inspired by Wise, focusing on trust, clarity, and modern design.
+Kryptera is a full-stack currency exchange platform (₽ ↔ ZMW).
 It comprises a Django-based REST API backend and a React/TypeScript frontend.

 ## Project Structure